TrilokGeer/metadata-controller/docs/decisions/new-controller.md

 # Consequences

+## Good
+1. Dedicated controller which avoids conflict with other infrastructure configurations.
+2. It is cleaner to support and develop metadata specific add-ons and features.

+## Neutral
 1. A new generic non-core controller that can be installed on-demand.
 2. A new day-2 operator for installation and lifecycle management for the controller pods.

+## Bad
+1. Additional resources for operation and maintenance on the controller.